innolitics/rdm/rdm/init_files/documents/software_plan.md

     Following the [Issue - Design Specifications](#issue---design-specifications) activity, update the architectural diagrams and fill in parts of the SDS.

-    The initial architecture does not need to be complete, since code construction can guide architectural decisions.
+    The initial architecture does not need to be complete since code construction can guide architectural decisions.
 However, it is worth spending a significant amount of time on the initial architecture.

 2. **Select Core Technologies**